robmasocco/AOS-TAG/ideas.md

 - Complete absence of critical sections in which interrupts are also blocked.
 - Very few sections in which spinning locks are acquired, only to execute a handful of instructions for which there isn't an atomic counterpart.
 And even in these sections only preemption is blocked, not interrupts, since per-CPU memory is never used and the system is completely independent of IRQs.
-- Almost each time a blocking operation is performed, the thread can be interrupted or killed and the state of the module is preserved.
+- Each time a blocking operation is performed, the thread can be interrupted or killed and the state of the module is preserved.
 - Every time the system asks other parts of the kernel for something, e.g. memory, the request is done with normal priority and may actually lead the thread to sleep since these routines are not interrupt handlers.
 - When multiple threads must access a shared resource but only some of them can, sleeping synchronization primitives are used which support fairness-oriented optimistic spinning schemes, like *mutexes* and *rw_semaphores*.